aetheric-oss/svc-scheduler/docs/conops.md

 Explanation:
 1) `svc-scheduler` obtains current aircraft and vertiport information from `svc-storage`.
 2) Services make requests to `svc-scheduler`'s gRPC interface.
-3) Aircraft selection is performed with calls to `lib-router`.
+3) Aircraft selection and vertipad scheduling are performed by `svc-scheduler`.
 4) `svc-scheduler` submits and obtains approval for flight plans from `svc-compliance`.

 A full description of interfaces can be found in the [ICD](./icd.md).